-He trained at Cambridge University graduating in 2002.
-He has provided continuous care in the NHS except during his PhD in prostate cancer at UCL funded by a British Urological Foundation scholarship.
-His postgraduate urological training took place within the South Thames Rotation which included Guy’s Hospital, The Royal Marsden Hospital, and King’s College London Hospital.
-During this time he undertook training in all areas of general urology with subspecialty training in uro-oncology, andrology, stone surgery, and transplant urology.
+My postgraduate urological training took place within the South Thames Rotation which included Guy’s Hospital, The Royal Marsden Hospital, and King’s College London Hospital.
+During this time I undertook training in all areas of general urology with subspecialty training in uro-oncology, andrology, stone surgery, and transplant urology.

 Some of the principal treatments carried out by Mr Hide Yamamoto at Spire include: